 An appraisal, also known as a property valuation, is the process of determining an opinion of value for a property.
 Homebuying transactions typically require appraisals because every property is unique and change infrequently, ultimately adjusting the property’s value at an unpredictable rate.

 For buyers, an appraisal is typically required for your mortgage to close.
+It’s important for buyers to know everything happening regarding your home, so how do home appraisals work?
 In some cases, an appraisal waiver may be issued which eliminates the appraisal requirement and prevents possible delays should the appraisal report reflect a different value than the agreed upon the purchase price or estimated value.
 If an appraisal waiver is received this means that the estimated value or purchase price has been accepted, your lender will let you know if you have the option to skip the in-person appraisal.
 If you are, however, interested in moving forward with an appraisal, you might not know how this works or if you can trust the process.
 How do you know that those in charge of executing an appraisal can be trusted with such a daunting and important task?
 We can give you some peace of mind by introducing appraisers.

 Appraisers are the ones behind the scenes of an appraisal.
 By leveraging their professionalism and expertise, they strive to achieve their primary goal, fairly determining property values with accuracy, fairness, and equity.